-- 1. Cure testing for fusion bonded or liquid epoxy coatings: ASTM D4752 and ASTM D3363, Every 1000 sq. ft. of epoxy coating. - 2.
-Holiday testing for epoxy and cold-applied tape coatings: - a.
-All fusion-bonded epoxy coatings and cold-applied tape coatings on all pipes and fittings shall be holiday tested prior to installation, at no additional cost to the Owner.
+- 1. All fusion-bonded epoxy coatings shall be factory tested holiday-free. - 2.
+Cure testing for fusion bonded or liquid epoxy coatings: ASTM D4752 and ASTM D3363, Every 1000 sq. ft. of epoxy coating.

+- 3. Holiday testing for epoxy and cold-applied tape coatings: - a.
+All fusion-bonded epoxy coatings and cold-applied tape coatings on all pipes and fittings shall be holiday tested prior to installation, at no additional cost to the Owner. - b.
+Perform testing in accordance with NACE Standard SP0274, using electrical holiday tester.
+Use test voltage below: